RanaBadri/Project-4/README.md

 # Project-4

+The data was downloaded from UCI Machine Learning Repository.
+This dataset is related to the white variants of the Portuguese "Vinho Verde" wine.
+Reference [Cortez et al., 2009] for more details.
+Due to privacy and logistic issues, only physicochemical (inputs) and sensory (the output) variables are available (e.g. there is no data about grape types, wine brand, wine selling price, etc.).
+This dataset can be viewed as classification or regression tasks.
+The classes are ordered and not balanced (e.g. there are much more average wines than excellent or poor ones represented).
+Outlier detection algorithms was used to detect the few excellent or poor wines.
+Also, our analysis has shown not all input variables has an impact or were relevance.

 In each dataset, there’re 12 variables:

 Acidity’s importance to wine cannot be understated, as it contributes freshness, acts as a preserving agent, and helps, notably, with microbial stability.
 Anna Katharine Mansfield, an associate professor of enology at [Cornell University](https://grapesandwine.cals.cornell.edu/), says, “They’re two different measures: concentration of acid (TA), versus acid strength (pH).”